0xex75-english/0xex75-english.github.io/_posts/2019-05-18-hackthebox-conceal.md

 	[+] NTLM : 9c8b1a372b1878851be2c097031b6e43:Dudecake1!

-Après un bon moment de bruteforce, il a enfin trouvé le mot de passe, mais je ne recommande pas d'utiliser le programme ça va prendre énormément de temps.
-Allez plutôt sur CrackStation.
+After a long time of bruteforce, he finally found the password, but I don't recommend using the program it will take a lot of time.
+Go to CrackStation instead.

 [![forthebadge made-with-python](https://image.noelshack.com/fichiers/2019/20/5/1558118186-capture-du-2019-05-17-20-36-09.png)](https://image.noelshack.com/fichiers/2019/20/5/1558118186-capture-du-2019-05-17-20-36-09.png)

 IPSEC Configuration
 ----
-Donc nous arrivons dans la partie la plus intéressante de la machine car c'est un moment où j'ai pris énormément de temps mais également de souffrance, j'ai pris vraiment beaucoup de temps. <br />
+So we come to the most interesting part of the machine because it was a time when I took a lot of time but also suffering, I really took a lot of time. <br />

-IPsec (Internet Protocol Security), défini par l'IETF comme un cadre de standards ouverts pour assurer des communications privées et protégées sur des réseaux IP, par l'utilisation des services de sécurité cryptographiques, est un ensemble de protocoles utilisant des algorithmes permettant le transport de données sécurisées sur un réseau IP. <br />
+IPsec (Internet Protocol Security), defined by the IETF as an open standards framework for ensuring private and protected communications over IP networks, through the use of cryptographic security services, is a set of protocols using algorithms allowing the transport of secure data over an IP network. <br />

-Donc nous allons modifier le fichier **/etc/ipsec.secrets** et enfin le fichier **/etc/ipsec.conf**, donc regardez les configurations ci-dessous. <br /><br />
+So we are going to modify the file **/etc/ipsec.secrets** and finally the file **/etc/ipsec.conf**, so look at the configurations below. <br /><br />

-Fichier : ipsec.conf
+File : ipsec.conf

 	config setup
 	    charondebug="all"